flowdock/api-docs/docs/Thread-Actions.md

 ## UpdateAction
 [UpdateActions](http://schema.org/UpdateAction) allow for bi-directional integrations.
 Users can perform simple actions securely from Flowdock without opening new browser tabs.
 The integration will receive a request from Flowdock with the user's Flowdock user ID (for authentication) to perform actions on the resource.
 Text input from the user is currently not supported.

-Examples on how to handle the requests coming from UpdateActions can be found in [How to handle UpdateActions in Ruby on Rails](how-to-thread-actions).
+Examples on how to handle the requests coming from UpdateActions can be found in [How to create bidirectional integrations](how-to-create-bidirectional-integrations).

 #### Example UpdateAction in a thread message
 ```json